doomvox/raku-study/notes/meeting_2021sep26.md

         2.  multi-dispatch has OOP flexibility

-        3. TODO benchmark: add a repetition argument, run with "time"
+        3.  benchmark: with repetition argument running with "time"

+            1.  results vary tremendously, no clear winner

         4.  multi with overlapping subsets supposed to need 'is default' to break tie